datatogether/website/content/posts/09_data_monopolies.md

 Facebook takes anticompetitive actions.
 What does Instagram do when Snapchat is about to release something?
 Rip it as quickly as possible.
 There's also this lock-in mechanism, which is anti-user but pro-Facebook.
 If you were to say, I need to leave Facebook, how do they enable that?
 You do own the correctness of the data, or if you were to turn off your profile, I think with GDPR, there are more rights associated with you now.
 But there are still questions about, what has already been scraped and pulled elsewhere?
 Clearview AI has been in the news as super creepy on this front.
 Do you even have control at that point?

-M**aybe it is an economy of scale, but at a certain functional scale, you suffocate everyone else. **The act of you building out your social network, again, is pretty high.
+**Maybe it is an economy of scale, but at a certain functional scale, you suffocate everyone else.** The act of you building out your social network, again, is pretty high.

 And then, **what sort of choices do we then subscribe to if Facebook has the ability to keep most of us on there and retain this information?** What algorithms or value choices are made on our behalf?
 All of this stems from, they maintain the data, and they have an ability to make it harder to migrate off of their platforms.